-Service Type:

-Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute. e authority to provide the following additional service not
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-Service Title:

 Behavioral Support

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 10 Other Mental Health and Behavioral Services 10040 behavior support

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Service Definition (Scope):

 Category 4: Sub-Category 4:

+Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Select one:

+Service is included in approved waiver.
+There is s no change in service specifications.

+Service is included in approved waiver.
+The ser vice specifications have been modified.